 In discussions with our colleagues in government and our stakeholders, it is clear that solar energy production can and does play a positive role in production agriculture.
 While sometimes in conflict, often there is land use compatibility between solar energy production and production agriculture.
-As with other types of development, development of solar frequently seems targeted by industry to the flattest areas that often have the best soils for producing food.
+As with other industries, solar seems to favor flat land due to the low cost of development.
+Unfortunately, these lands often have the best soils for producing food.
 Competing land uses are not new to the agricultural landscape.

 We take seriously the ways in which our land is used.
-We are also grateful for the legislative support that has allowed us to continue this important work.
+We are also grateful for the legislative support that has allowed us to continue the important work of preserving farmland.
+Pennsylvania leads the United States in farmland preservation with 5,928 farms and 601,647 acres permanently protected through permanent agricultural conservation easements.
 This land serves to increase food security, protect our agricultural heritage, and support adjacent natural resources.
 As in the past, there continue to be competing land uses that threaten future and existing farmland.
 The most recent "Farms Under Threat: State of the State's" report from the American Farmland Trust notes there continue to be major risks to farmland across the commonwealth, particularly low-density residential development, generational transitions, and climate change.
 Fortunately, compared to all other states, the American Farmland Trust ranks Pennsylvania ranks 4th in policy response to farmland protection.

 Over 1,000 of Pennsylvania's 1,400 townships have created Agricultural Security Areas, or ASAs under Act 43 of 1988, expressing a desire to retain land use for primarily agricultural purposes.
-Being in an ASA is a condition to participating in the Farmland Preservation program which, with 596,827 acres preserved, leads the United States.
+Being in an ASA is a condition to participating in the Farmland Preservation program.
 Despite being a leader in farmland protection, we must continue to reevaluate new land uses as they come about.
 Utility scale solar is one such land use type.
 Solar differs from other land use types in that it has no emissions, produces no sound, and is not intended to be a permanent structure.
 The Department does not have a mechanism in statute through which to dictate where utility scale solar can be deployed.
 The only measures currently in place under the Department are the restriction of utility scale solar on land enrolled in farmland preservation and the Clean and Green preferential tax assessment program.
 All other considerations and limitations would fall to the local zoning codes.